-A public notice for this FY2020 CAPER was placed in the Daily Freem which is the City of Kingston's local newspaper as well as notification on the City of Kingston OCD webpage and the City of Kingston's Face Book page regarding the publication of the CAPER and the fifteen (15) day public comment period.
+A public notice for this FY2021 CAPER was placed in the Daily Freem which is the City of Kingston's local newspaper as well as notification on the City of Kingston OCD webpage and the City of Kingston's Face Book page regarding the publication of the CAPER and the fifteen (15) day public comment period.
 Within the public notice is the link to the CAPER located on the City of Kingston's OCD webpage, a hard copy is available for the public during City Halls hours of operation.
-However, the public is advised to make an appointment as due to COVID-19 staff also works a hybris schedule.
-The public can call to set up an appointment to review the CAPER during hours staff is available in the office..
+The public can call to set up an appointment to review the CAPER during hours staff is available in the office.